sdboyer/sdboyer.io/content/vgo/failure-modes.md

 Of course, this approach also excludes a vast swathe of potential versions.
 In other words, it's predicting the future - something that humans are usually bad at.
 This is an area where dep would really benefit from reducing its expressiveness - a goal for gps2.

 vgo does not allow such declarations, as respecting them would entail that MVS cross Schaefer's dichotomy into an NP-hard search.
 However, while discussing an earlier draft of this post, Russ agreed that a service to track incompatibility declarations would be beneficial for vgo.
+In the interest of being as fair as possible to vgo and MVS, I'm going to pretend like its general behavior part of the specification already.

-Aparna could then Declare the incompatibility to that service (exact mechanism TBD).
+With such a service, Aparna could then Declare the incompatibility (exact mechanism TBD).
 MVS itself would not know or care that such a declaration exists, but the logic in  `vgo get`  surrounding MVS would.
 If MVS were ever to select  `A@v1.0.0` and `C@v1.0.0` together, vgo would be able to warn the user about it.

 Let's bring this back in line with the other strategies by adding to our table: